kennethjang34/kennethjang34/README.md

 ### Hi there I am Junhyeok!👋
-I am a rising junior, who is studying Computer Science and Mathematics at UBC.
+I am a junior that studies Computer Science and Mathematics at UBC.
-I am currently looking for an internship opportunity as a full stack developer/Data engineer.

 Feel free to reach me for any sort of collaboration!